 Anxiety is a condition that's usually forged over time, through a combination of life experiences and genetics.
 But in some cases, it's possible for something other than your life history to cause the development of anxiety.

 One example is Temporomandibular joint disorder, known by the easy to spell acronym "TMJ."
-TMJ is a disorder that most commonly effects the joint in between the back of the jaw and the skull.
-TMJ can be a difficult condition, and in some cases can lead to the development of anxiety.
+TMJ is a disorder that most commonly affects the joint in between the back of the jaw and the skull.
+TMJ can be a painful condition, and in some cases can lead to the development of anxiety.

 Stop All Anxiety

 One of the fascinating things about anxiety is that if you can improve your coping behavior, you can reduce the amount of anxiety you experience even if your anxiety is caused by a disorder.
 Learn more by taking my free anxiety test now.